robertalexa/staircase-lights/README.md

 Further adapted for nodeMCU by @daromer2 https://github.com/daromer2/StairLights

-More features regarding Home Assistant and effects inspired from @bruhautomation https://github.com/bruhautomation/ESP-MQTT-JSON-Digital-LEDs
+More features regarding Home Assistant and effects inspired from @bkpsu https://github.com/bkpsu/ESP-MQTT-JSON-Digital-LEDs which is a fork from @bruhautomation https://github.com/bruhautomation/ESP-MQTT-JSON-Digital-LEDs

 ## Disclaimer
 This is **NOT** a tutorial, this is the code used in my project, as a way for me to store it and remind myself what I've done.
 Feel free to use it for non-commercial purposes but remember that I take no responsibility for any issues you might encounter, damaged electronics, house electrics etc.